Back

 Fringe Benefits: Dissertation Release Time, Dental Insurance, Health Insurance, Life Insurance, Professional Development Time, Sick Leave, Vacation

 Other Fringe Benefits (not indicated above): Interns are able to use university facilities, libraries, and computer equipment.
 Each intern has a private office and computer with Internet access.
 UNF Counseling Center observes state and national holidays (approximately 9 days per year) and is closed for part of the winter holidays and Spring Break.
-Interns receive 10 annual leave and up to 5 sick days.
-If choosing housing: intern is provided with single-occupancy, one bedroom on-campus housing in one of the residential apartments.
+Interns receive 10 annual leave and (up to) 5 sick days.
+Interns have the option to live on campus in exchange for a reduced stipend.
+If choosing on-campus housing, interns are provided with single-occupancy, one bedroom on-campus housing in one of the residential apartments.
 All apartments are kitchen-equipped and completely furnished (with the exception of linens and kitchenware).
 All utilities are included such as electrical power, water, sewer, as well as satellite TV, high-speed Ethernet access, power, water, sewer, and access to community laundry facility.
 The university housing has a no pets policy.

 Does this site have practicum psychology students on site?
 No